nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 #### process scope

-Next, we can use the `process` scope to define which scheduler to use and associated options 🔀.
+🔀 Next, we can use the `process` scope to define which scheduler to use and associated options.
 Any option specified in this scope means that all processes in a pipeline will use the settings defined here.

 Normally, you only need to specify which scheduler you use.
 For example, if using SLURM 🐛: